The 'Low-Code' Lie in Private Equity

 In 2026, the reality is that mid-market Shopify Plus merchants often carry more technical debt than legacy monolithic retailers.
 Why?
 Because the ecosystem encourages "app hoarding" and unchecked customization.
 A $50M GMV brand doesn't just run on Shopify; it runs on a fragile web of 25+ third-party apps, deprecated checkout.liquid files, and unoptimized "headless" front-ends that require a full engineering team to maintain.

 We call this the Customization Tax.
 It doesn't show up on the P&L as "hosting," but it bleeds EBITDA through agency retainers, broken checkout flows, and reduced conversion rates.
-If you are auditing a Shopify target today, you are likely facing a hard deadline: August 28, 2025.
-This is the date Shopify kills checkout.liquid for Plus merchants.
-If your target hasn't migrated to Checkout Extensibility, you aren't buying a functioning store; you're buying a mandatory, high-risk migration project.
+If you are auditing a Shopify target today, confirm whether it completed Shopify's August 28, 2025 Checkout Extensibility upgrade for Thank You and Order Status pages.
+Shopify has already begun limiting legacy checkout.liquid, additional scripts, and script-tag customizations on those pages.
+If your target hasn't migrated, you aren't buying a functioning store; you're buying a mandatory, high-risk remediation project.

 The 'Headless' Hallucination: A $150k EBITDA Leak